- Tuition & Fees

 - Fund eligibility

-Reference the 2012-2013 Understanding Financial Aid brochure for specific information on the types of funds that are awarded (including federal loans) and a sample aid award and payment illustration.
+Reference the Understanding Your Financial Aid 2014-4015 brochure for specific information on the types of funds that are awarded (including federal loans) and a sample aid award and payment illustration.

 A student’s award might include the following loan programs and the amount the student is eligible to receive for that applicable year: